mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 ### Configuring Plover on OS/X and Mac OS

-On OS/X and Mac OS, you need to enable [Assistive Device Permissions](https://support.apple.com/en-ca/HT202866) each time you install Plover (`System Preferences > Security & Privacy > Privacy > Accessibility`).
-Other "keyboard helper" type applications (like Karabiner Elements) may interfere with Plover.
+On OS/X and Mac OS, you need to enable [Assistive Device Permissions](https://support.apple.com/en-ca/HT202866) after you have installed Plover, and following any Plover software updates.

+1. Select `System Preferences > Security & Privacy > Privacy > Accessibility`.
+1. Click the lock icon in the lower left corner of the window, and enter an admin account and password when prompted.
+1. In the list of apps, select the checkbox next to Plover.

+Note: Other "keyboard helper" type applications (like Karabiner Elements) may interfere with Plover.

 ## Connect a compatible keyboard or stenography machine